Research in Mathematics

 Fluid Dynamics & Mathematical Physics

 Our department boasts a strong tradition of bridging pure analysis with the physical sciences.
-Faculty apply rigorous mathematical frameworks to understand the fundamental laws of nature, exploring topics in global general relativity, quantum field theory, and quantum cosmology.
-Additionally, deep research into stochastic partial differential equations (SPDEs), nonlinear wave equations, and integrable systems fuels advancements in fluid mechanics, helping us to unravel complex physical phenomena like chaos, turbulence, and biological locomotion.
+Faculty apply rigorous mathematical frameworks to understand the fundamental laws of nature, exploring topics in global general relativity, quantum field theory, and quantum cosmology, as well as turbulence and chaos.

 Computational Science & Engineering

 Complementing our theoretical work is a robust focus on scientific computing and numerical analysis.
-Mathematicians at Tulane develop and analyze novel numerical methods to solve challenging differential equations that arise in multiscale dynamical systems.
-This computational expertise extends to creating high-performance computing libraries and advancing scientific machine learning, serving as a crucial link between fundamental mathematics and the Center for Computational Science (CCS), delivering applied solutions in engineering, biomedical science, and physical modeling.
+Mathematicians at Tulane develop and analyze novel numerical methods to solve challenging differential equations that arise in multiscale dynamical systems and create high-performance computing libraries.